Tamlaght O’Crilly Lower Church Graveyard, near Innisrush

 Erected in loving memory of Lavinia Cameron, Tyanee, Who died 26th July 1946.
 And her Husband Andrew Cameron, Who died 25th October 1957.
 Also their Daughter Louisa who died 29th May 2000 “Thy will be done”

-The burying ground of the Chambers Family
+of the Chambers Family

 It’s unclear from the small grave marker, as to who is in the grave.
 A William Chambers from Eden signed the Ulster Covenant in September 1912, so he may be in this grave.
 There is in other local records, an Ann Chambers, living in Glenone, 84 years of age, who died 10th April 1900.